unais/udacity_assignment/README.md

+This repository includes the assignment codes of Udacity data science nano degree program

 ## Project Motivation

 As we all know the impact made my Covid19 in the world.Here we are trying analyse the open covid dataset